emjapo/emjapo.github.io/content/blog/volumetric-rendering-wedges.md

 ### Code

 Dr. Tessendorf provided us with a starter kit that I was able to build on to to create a wide toolset for volumetric rendering.
-The starter code and the
+The starter code included classes for foundational concepts needed for further implementation such as vectors, scalar fields, and shared pointers.
+From there I was responsible for implementing a ray marching renderer and classes for all of the concepts taught in the class.

+The full code can be found on my <a href="https://github.com/emjapo/physically-based-effects">github repo</a>.

+### Pyroclastic Displacement

 <video controls> <source
         src="/videos/pyroSphere.mp4"
         type="video/mp4"
     /> Your browser does not support the video tag. </video>

+### Wisps

 <video controls> <source
         src="/videos/wispWedge.mp4"
         type="video/mp4"
     /> Your browser does not support the video tag. </video>

+### Stamped Noise

 <video controls> <source
         src="/videos/noiseWedge.mp4"